Pope Clement IV: Acts

 In 1264, Clement IV renewed the prohibition of the Talmud promulgated by Gregory IX, who had it publicly burnt in France and in Italy.
-Though Clement did not condemn to death at the stake those who harboured copies of it, and, responding to a denunciation of the Talmud by Pablo Christiani, he ordered that the Jews of Aragon submit their books to Dominican censors for expurgation.
+Though Clement did not condemn to death at the stake those who harboured copies of it, and, responding to a denunciation of the Talmud by Pablo Christiani, he ordered that the Jews of the Crown of Aragon submit their books to Dominican censors for expurgation.

 In February 1265 Clement summoned Thomas Aquinas to Rome to serve as papal theologian.
 It was during this period that Aquinas also served as regent master for the Dominicans at Rome.
 With the arrival of Aquinas the existing studium conventuale at Santa Sabina, which had been founded in 1222, was transformed into the Order's first studium provinciale featuring the study of philosophy (studia philosophiae) as prescribed by Aquinas and others at the chapter of Valenciennes in 1259, an intermediate school between the studium conventuale and the studium generale.
 This studium was the forerunner of the 16th century College of Saint Thomas at Santa Maria sopra Minerva and the Pontifical University of Saint Thomas Aquinas, Angelicum.
 In 1266, after the Battle of Benevento, Pope Clement IV conceded for gratitude his coat of arms to the Guelph Party of Florence as official approval to their supremacy and therefore they could take power in many of the other northern Italian cities.
-In 1267–68 Clement engaged in correspondence with the Mongol Ilkhanate rule Abaqa.
+In 1267–68 Clement engaged in correspondence with the Mongol Ilkhanate ruler Abaqa.
 The latter proposed a Franco-Mongol alliance between his forces, those of the West, and the Byzantine emperor Michael VIII Palaeologos (Abaqa's father-in-law).
 Pope Clement welcomed Abaqa's proposal in a non-committal manner, but did inform him of an upcoming Crusade.
 In 1267, Pope Clement IV and King James I of Aragon sent an ambassador to the Mongol ruler Abaqa in the person of Jayme Alaric de Perpignan.
 In his 1267 letter written from Viterbo, the Pope wrote:

 Although Clement's successors continued to engage in diplomatic contacts with the Mongols for the rest of the century, they were never able to coordinate an actual alliance.

 Death and burial

-Within months Clement IV was dead as well, and was buried at the Dominican convent, Santa Maria in Gradi, just outside Viterbo, where he resided throughout his pontificate.
+On 29 November 1268 Clement IV died and was buried at the Dominican convent, Santa Maria in Gradi, just outside Viterbo, where he resided throughout his pontificate.
 In 1885, his remains were transferred to the church, San Francesco alla Rocca, in Viterbo.
 Owing to irreconcilable divisions among the cardinals, the papal throne remained vacant for nearly three years.

 Clement IV's private character was praised by contemporaries for his asceticism, and he is especially commended for his indisposition to promote and enrich his own relatives.
 He also ordered the Franciscan scholar Roger Bacon to write the Opus Majus, which is addressed to him.